sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

  - https://forum.arduino.cc/t/mpu-6050-calculating-yaw-pitch-and-roll/1360842
  - Self Test Routine (calibration method) -- check the self test routine (calibration method)

+### Error: Device or resource busy

+In Linux Industrial I/O (IIO), a "Device or resource busy" (EBUSY) error typically occurs when you attempt to read a sysfs attribute (like `in_voltageX_raw`) while the device is actively running in continuous buffer/streaming mode, or when another process/daemon already has an open handle to the character device node (`/dev/iio:deviceX`)

+#### Common Causes and Solutions

+**The cause**: Trying to use a standard cat command on a raw sysfs file (e.g., `cat /sys/bus/iio/devices/iio:device0/in_voltage0_raw`) while the ADC or sensor is already configured and running inside a capture buffer.

+**The fix**: If the device's buffer is enabled, you must read data via the character device interface (`/dev/iio:deviceX`) rather than individual `_raw+  sysfs files, or stop the buffer first

+#### Active Buffer Capture LockoutThe Cause:

+An application (such as `iio-capture` or a custom user-space daemon using `libiio`) opened a buffer stream and did not cleanly close or disable it.
+The kernel keeps the resource locked.

+**The fix**: Explicitly disable the buffer via sysfs to release the lock: `echo 0 > /sys/bus/iio/devices/iio:deviceX/buffer/enable`

 ## Device tree structure